africanquin/Altschool-Cloud-Exercises/Exercise 5/MARKDOWN5.md

 <li>I had my name and email setup in Git’s global config
 <br>

-Attached below are the required outputs;
+Attached below are screenshots of the required outputs;

 ##### git config -l